Python Fundamentals: First Interactions with Python

 So far we have seen that:

-2. Lists have a method called append to append elements at the end of the list
+to append elements at the end of the list - The function

 Lists are very useful data structures, however, it can become cumbersome when you don’t know the exact index and you want to access a given value.
 Looping over a very big list can also be very slow, if you want just a given set of values.
 For this, we can use another very useful data structure called dictionaries.